 If you have a sudden heavy period, then these are the likely causes

-How may liters of blood do you lose during your period?
+How many liters of blood do you lose during your period?

-During women period, it is estimated that blood loss should be less than 80 milliliters (mls).
+During women period, it is estimated that blood loss should be less than 80 milliliters (mls) in total.
 If your period exceeds 80mls during menstruation, then its abnormal.
+Most women lose much less than this.

 Can heavy period cause fatigue or body weakness?